vinhbhn/zk/README.md

 ## Features

 - Use ETH/USDT/DAI/USDC/LINK token to purchase membership monthly.
-- Based on zkSync Checkout
+- Based on zkSync Checkout.
-- Using Chainlink price feeds
+- Using Chainlink price feeds.
 - Confirm tx then set user to membership.
 (1/2)

 ## Todos